IBzerbasteln/obsidian-for-research/README.md

 ## Installation
 1. **Install Obsidian**: Download the [installer](https://obsidian.md/download) and follow the instructions.
 2. **Clone the Vault:** Download or clone this vault to your local machine.
+	1. Go to `Releases`, select the latest version, go to `Assets` and click on `Source code (zip)`.
+	2. Unpack the `.zip` file to a directory of your choice on your computer.^[If you want to synchronise your vault across devices, make sure to select a directory that is synchronised by the cloud you're using (OneDrive, Dropbox, Proton Drive etc.).]
 3. **Open in Obsidian:** Open Obsidian, select `Open folder as vault` and select this folder.

 ## How to use the vault